djaodjin/djaodjin-pages/docs/pages_edition.rst

     class HomeView(PageView):
         template_name = "index.html"

-Djaodjin-pages edition run thanks to djaodjin-editor jQuery plugin.
+Djaodjin-pages edition run with djaodjin-editor jQuery plugin.
 So, you have now to work on your templates.
-All templates you want to get live edtion need some modification
+All templates you want to get live edtion need some modifications.

 First include at the pages_edition.html in all templates or in your base.html of your project to make it available on each PageView